qrzn23/min/wip/confessions/content.md

 I dropped into the Hotel Regina in Paris one day to lunch.
 At the next table, also alone, was Sir Hector MacDonald.
 He recognized me and invited me to join him.
 He seemed unnaturally relieved; but his conversation showed that he was suffering acute mental distress.
 He told me that he was on his way to the East.
 Of course I avoided admitting that I knew his object, which was to defend himself against charges of sexual irregularity brought against him in Ceylon.

-The next morning I was amazed to read, in the New York Herald, an outrageously outspoken account of the affair.[1]
+The next morning I was amazed to read, in the New York Herald, an outrageously outspoken account of the affair.^[People said: the revenge of a Ceylon Big Bug, whom MacDonald had ordered off the field at some jamboree when he had turned up in mufti.]
 On the heels of this came the news that MacDonald had shot himself in the Regina.
 He was a great simple lion-hearted man with the spirit of a child; with all his experience in the Army, he still took the word honour seriously, and the open scandal of the accusation had struck down his standard.

 One incredible detail must be told.
 The hotel communicated at once with the British Embassy, and the attaché‚ who went down to see the body told Gerald Kelly that MacDonald's pockets were stuffed with obscene photographs!
 Inquiry showed that he had gone out and bought them that very morning, apparently with no other purpose.
 The psychology is appallingly obscure.
 Was his motive to convey some subtly offensive insult to the puritans whose prurience had destroyed him?